-As required by the Asbestos Hazard Emergency Response Act of 1986 (AHERA), inspections of all CMS facilities were completed in 1989 identifying the type, quantity and location of asbestos containing materials (ACM).
-ACM were found in almost every facility constructed prior to 1989.
-Schools built during and after 1989 were instructed to use no asbestos materials and this was specifically noted in the school designs.
+The 1986 Asbestos Hazard Emergency Response Act (AHERA) required inspections of all CMS facilities; this was completed in 1989 that identified the type, quantity and location of asbestos containing materials (ACM).
+ACM was found in almost every facility constructed prior to 1989.
+Schools built during and after 1989 were instructed not to use asbestos materials and this was specifically noted in the school designs.